-BEIJING -- Global stocks retreated Monday amid investor concerns that the U.S.-China trade war might be worsening.
+BEIJING -- Asian stocks gained Monday amid investor jitters the U.S.-China trade war might be worsening.

-Investors have been encouraged by hopes global central banks will keep interest rates low or cut them further to shore up economic growth.
-But they continue to worry that U.S. President Donald Trump's impending Sept.
+Investors were encouraged by hopes global central banks will keep interest rates low to shore up economic growth.
+But they worry President Donald Trump's impending Sept.
 1 tariff hike on more Chinese imports will scuttle talks aimed at ending their trade war.

-On Friday, the benchmark Standard & Poor's 500 index dropped as much as 1.3% after Trump said it would be "fine" if trade talks next month don't happen."
+Wall Street's benchmark Standard & Poor's 500 index dropped as much as 1.3% Friday after Trump said it would be "fine" if trade talks next month don't happen."

 Safe havens are "still in demand on trade war anxiety," said Alfonso Esparza of Oanda in a report.
 "Headwinds remain strong as a deal in the short term between the U.S. and China is a long shot."